 Brown was in the community as a leader and teacher to those that settled in this cold and difficult to farm area of the state.
 These difficulties were a large part of the reason that the community failed to succeed, and, in 1855, Brown returned to Kansas to fight the pro-slavery forces there (though his wife and younger children remained on the farm).

 Brown believed that only bloodshed could end slavery, so, in 1859, he and 21 others launched a raid on Harper’s Ferry, West Virginia (at the time part of Virginia) in an attempt to start a slave revolt.
-Interestingly, Brown had tried to convince two other New York abolitionists, Harriet Tubman and Frederick Douglas, to join his raid.
+Interestingly, Brown had tried to convince two other New York abolitionists, Harriet Tubman and Frederick Douglass, to join his raid.

 The raid failed, and, on December 2, 1859, John Brown was executed in Virginia for treason (the first American to ever be executed for this offense).

 After his failed raid and death (which also took the lives of two of his sons), Brown and his sons were buried on the family farm in North Elba, New York, along with several other men that were under his command.

 Today, the farm is open to the public as the John Brown Farm State Historic Site.
 This 270-acre property consists of the Brown home, his barn, as well as the grave of John Brown, three of his sons, and several others that died in the raid on Haper’s Ferry.